How to Add a Cookie Consent Banner to Your WordPress Site

 One Thing Most Site Owners Miss

 Your cookie policy must list every cookie your site sets — name, provider, purpose, and expiry.
-CookieSeal generates this page automatically from your scan results.
-Without it, your banner is incomplete and you're still not compliant.
+CookieSeal gives you a hosted policy page tied to the inventory you maintain in the dashboard, so you still need to review and populate the cookie list accurately.
+Without that, your banner is incomplete and you're still not compliant.